 - 4 months of bank statements

 Both products are available through a single 60-second application.
 We work with 70+ lenders, so you're seeing real competing offers — not just one bank's take-it-or-leave-it number.
-No hard credit pull at the pre-qualification stage.
+Soft-pull pre-qualification keeps your FICO intact.

 The Bottom Line